NateEag/dotfiles/readme.md

 * A pile of my own scripts for various tasks and jobs that aren't big or general enough to warrant their own standalone project.

-* Simple bash 4 Tab completion setup that loads tool-generated completions on-demand, so that Tab does the right thing for a variety of slow-starting tools that generate their own completions, without giving me a horribly slow shell startup.
+* bash 4 Tab completion setup that loads tool-generated completions on-demand, so that Tab does the right thing for a variety of slow-starting tools that generate their own completions, without giving me a horribly slow shell startup.

 ## Usage